Setebos12/Camera_input_chess/README.md

 "ChessCam" is  application that allows users to play chess using a camera.
 The program enables real-time interaction with a virtual chessboard by capturing moves through the camera and transmitting them to a Lichess  for online gameplay.
 # Features

-Real-time Move Capture: ChessCam captures chess moves made on any surface through the camera.

-Chess Piece Recognition: Utilizes advanced image recognition models to identify chess pieces accurately.
+Interface for capturing chess moves using trained classes: program utilizes a trained model to identify chess moves.

-Online Gameplay: Transmits recognized moves to a Lichess account for seamless multiplayer experience.
+Online gameplay: It transmits recognized moves to a Lichess account.

 # Requirements
-Hardware:

 Computer with a webcam.
+Lichess account with Personal API access tokens (Settings -> API access tokens -> External play -> Play games with board API)

 Software:

 Python environment.
-    Required libraries and frameworks for image processing and machine learning.
+Required libraries.
 Installed models for chess piece recognition.
-    Internet connection for online gameplay.

 Implementation